 Good Morning all!

-Parents - if you need anything else, please get in touch via the contact form and I will do whatever I can to help out.
+Parents - if you need anything else before the summer break, please get in touch via the contact form and I will do whatever I can to help out.

 Online Learning with the Oak National Academy

 I'm adding a new link today for some home learning if you feel like doing something more/different.
 The Oak National Academy have a huge amount of lessons, created by real teachers.
 There are some particularly good English revision lessons, which will help you remember some of the things we have already learnt.
 Let me know what you think if you have a go at any of them.

 Contact Mrs Sibley

 If you have any questions, worries or just want to say hello, send me a message here and I will get back to you as soon as possible.